k-stasevich/microservices/README.md

 - should consumer create queue too or just publisher?
 - what if consumer and publisher create queue with same name but different options?
+- how to test fallback scenario in real application? integration test is not possible but how to prove to the business it is really working?